robotpilot/turtlebot3_wiki/docs/source/autonomous_driving.rst

   <iframe width="560" height="315" src="https://www.youtube.com/embed/dzjsLFj62HE" frameborder="0" allowfullscreen></iframe>

 AutoRace - now on scheduling for competition 2018
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to hold the competition in your place, let us help you.
+If you want to hold the competition in where you are, let us help you.

 Please ask contactus@robotis.com